-Budget officers are mainly interested in the optimal allocation of resources, and are therefore, generally speaking, disinterested in particular outcomes of policy programs.
-This makes them well suited to perform a neutral evaluation of programs that is based on highly measurable, transparent and non context-specific goals.
-Without referring to political pressures and priority considerations that may find their way into the budgeting process, behavioral economics offers neutral methodologies to evaluate the chances of policy programs to reach the goals they were designed for, as a prerequisite to budgeting them and an assistive tool to prioritizing them.
+Budget officers are mainly interested in the optimal allocation of resources and more likely to be indifferent to, or at least objective about, particular policy outcomes.
+This makes them well suited to perform neutral evaluations of programs that are based on highly measurable, transparent and non-context specific goals.
+Behavioral economics, which is more detached from political pressures and priority considerations that may enter into the budgeting process, offers neutral methodologies to evaluate the chances that policy programs will achieve the goals for which they were designed as a prerequisite to budgeting them and as an assistive tool for prioritizing them.

-Moreover, since the MOF is more interested in efficiency and effectiveness than in context-specific success, budget officials have inherently higher tolerance for results that may indicate a certain program is not working, making them better candidates for incorporating tools that focus on collecting data and running experimentations.
+Moreover, since ministries of finance are more interested in efficiency and effectiveness than in context specific success, budget officials have inherently higher willingness to accept results that may indicate that a certain program is not working, making them better candidates for incorporating tools that focus on collecting data and running experiments.

-Lastly, budget officers, who hold the viewpoint of strategic priorities of resource allocation, can also develop cross-area tools to measure effectiveness and responsiveness to policies, based on behavioral principles.
-Such tools can measure behavioral response to tax benefits and changes in tax rates, and have built in mechanisms to evaluate alternative incentive plans, for example sensitivity to payment schedules, timing of payment (immediate versus delayed, before or after paycheck time, before or after monthly credit card payment is due).
-Behavioral tools can also prove effective in the performance of spending reviews; here the objective is increasing participation of line ministries in programs using incentives but also creating motivation for improving internal processes and favoring longer term, long lasting, continuous savings over one-offs.
+Lastly, budget officers, whose viewpoints encompass government-wide strategic resource allocation priorities, can also develop cross-area tools to measure effectiveness and responsiveness to policies based on behavioral insights.
+Such tools can measure behavioral responses to changes in tax benefits or rates; they also have built-in mechanisms to evaluate alternative incentive plans, such as sensitivity to payment schedules or timing of payment.
+Behavioral tools can also prove effective in conducting spending reviews in which the objective is not only to increase the participation of line ministries in programs using incentives, but also to boost their motivation for improving internal processes that favor longer-term, long-lasting, continuous savings over one-time savings opportunities.

-An example of a specific cross-sectional tool that was developed for the Israeli finance ministry is an index for the pain of bureaucracy.
-The tool adopts citizens' perspective on governmental services and thereby measures the level of bureaucratic burden in the services supplied as experienced by citizens consuming them.
-The citizen-centric approach underpinned by the model highlights four pillars in the public services experience: clarity of the procedure- avoiding “black boxes” of bureaucracy, in order to reduce anxiety and disorientation; feasibility of completing the process- minimizing frustrations that result from not knowing how much time and efforts are required for successful completion; level of autonomy- improving citizens’ ability to complete tasks on their own; and trust in public institutions- deeply understanding the importance of building trust in interactions with citizens and designing systems accordingly, as those are building blocks in the overall perception of citizens built over time.
+An example of a specific cross-sectional tool that was developed for the Israeli MoF is an index that reflects the pain of bureaucracy.
+The tool adopts citizens’ perspectives and measures the level of bureaucratic burden they experience when using governmental services.
+The citizen-centric approach represented by the index highlights four pillars in the public services experience: clarity of the procedure in order to reduce anxiety and disorientation (i.e., the importance of avoiding the “black boxes” of bureaucracy); feasibility of completing the bureaucratic process (i.e., minimizing frustrations that result from not knowing how much time and effort are required for successful completion); and level of autonomy (i.e., citizens’ ability to complete tasks on their own); and trust in public institutions, reflecting a deep understanding of the importance of building trust in interactions with citizens and designing systems accordingly.
+The index reflects the view that these are the foundation to the overall perception of citizens and are built over time.

-The next section will describe the introduction of the behavioral economics initiative to the work of the budget office in the government of Israel.
-It describes the actual introduction process, step by step, and the specific circumstances under which it happened the way that it did.
+The next section will describe the introduction of the behavioral economics initiative to the work of Israel’s MoF’s Budget Department, beginning in 2016.
+It describes each stage of the introduction of the process to government partners, as well as the specific circumstances of how the process developed in the way that it did.

-The Israeli government experience with behavioral insights- the set up
+The Israeli government experience with behavioral insights

-Introducing any change to customary workflows can be challenging, particularly in the work of public officials, where existing procedures are in place for many years and changes are also technically difficult to implement.
-From a budget perspective, such an effort needs to be justified economically, but no less important, if the process itself is suspected to cause delays in initiation of programs- since it requires a new type of analysis, research and experimentation of an extent that was not familiar beforehand- the challenge becomes greater.
+Introducing any change to customary workflows can be challenging, particularly in the work of public officials, where existing procedures are often in place for many years and changes are also technically difficult to implement.
+From a budget perspective, such an effort needs to be justified economically.
+Equally important is that if the benefits are still vague, or if it is suspected that unfamiliar analyses, research, or experimentation are required to evaluate a program, thereby causing delays in initiating that program, the challenge of introducing change becomes even greater.
+Bringing public officials onboard and engaging them in building a new framework for evaluating programs/policies/regulations requires careful consideration.